marcoskichel/gandalf-web/README.md

 ## Getting Started

-Another project that I started along with some friends but never really went forward.
+Another project that I started along with a friend but never really went forward.

 The app consisted of an web3 authentication mechanism for any kind of online community, where administrators could create "token gates", which specific requirements, like x number of a token and a NFT of a given collection, for example.